SmartlyDressedGames/Unturned-Docs/assets/vehicle-asset.rst

 **Child_Explosion_Armor_Multiplier** *float*: Multiplier on the damage taken by barricades and other buildables placed on the vehicle, by explosions.
 Defaults to 0.2.

-**Environment_Invulnerable** *flag*: The vehicle cannot be damaged by animals, zombies, or boulders thrown by mega zombies.
+**Environment_Invulnerable** *flag*: This vehicle cannot be damaged by animals, zombie melee attacks, or boulders thrown by mega zombies.
+Zombies and animals will still pursue the vehicle, and attempt to attack any passengers directly.
+Other damage sources can still damage the vehicle.

 **Explosions_Invulnerable** *flag*: The vehicle cannot be damaged by explosions.